September 2, 2024 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 You’re likely to find some of the cheapest Texas acres in the Panhandle and South Plains region, or in Far West Texas.

-Prices for land in West Texas have even dropped down into the triple digits per acre.
+Prices for land in West Texas are also still holding steady in the triple digits per acre.

 Is buying land in Texas a good investment?